-Many families adopt children from other racial or cultural backgrounds, either through domestic or intercountry adoption.
-Families who adopt transracially may ask for additional resources to help them raise children from a different racial or cultural background.
-This section offers resources for professionals working with families who have completed or are considering transracial or transcultural adoption.
+Some families need additional information and support to help them raise children from a different racial or cultural background.
+These families may face unique challenges as children, youth, and young adults develop their own identity.
+This section offers resources for professionals preparing families who are in the process of or are considering transracial or transcultural adoption.

 The Realities of Raising a Kid of a Different Race

 Outlines information that every transracial adoptive parent should know about raising children from a different race.